air-job-manager/manager-api-docs/source/includes/_users_namespace.md

 - `422 Unprocessable entity`

   - Occurs if the `User` violates any of the validations in the body parameters.
-In this case, the `error` property will contain a user-friendly message.
+In this case, the `errors` property will contain a array of user-friendly messages.

 ### Password change